LOGAN PHILLIPS

 Teaching and facilitating has been an important part of Phillips' artistic practice since 2005, serving as Cofounder & Codirector of Spoken Futures, Inc. whose programs included the Tucson Youth Poetry Slam, 2012-2019.

-Logan Dirtyverbs Phillips
+Logan ‘Dirtyverbs’ Phillips

-Bilingual poet, performer, DJ and educator
+Poet, performer, DJ and educator

 Tucson, Arizona